Lower Complexity Bounds for Nonconvex-Strongly-Convex Bilevel Optimization with First-Order Oracles: Related Works

 {\bf Lower bound analysis.} Foundational lower bounds for first-order optimization were established by Nemirovski and Nesterov and are presented in their textbooks~\citep{nemirovsky1992information,nesterov2018lectures}.
 A central concept in this theory is the notion of \emph{zero-chains}, which ensure that any zero-respecting first-order method can activate coordinates only sequentially.
 Recent works have significantly advanced these constructions in the context of smooth nonconvex optimization~\citep{fang2018spider,carmon2020lower,carmon2021lower,arjevani2023lower}.
 Building upon these developments, \citet{li2021complexity} establish lower bounds for nonconvex--strongly-convex min--max optimization.
-Our work builds based on these results.
+Our work is highly inspired by these results.

-Lower bounds for bilevel optimization are relatively underexplored. \citet{ji2022lower} derive bounds for convex and strongly-convex bilevel problems using second-order oracles.
-More recently, \citet{kwon2024complexity} establish lower bounds for nonconvex-strongly-convex bilevel problems under a $\y^*$-aware stochastic oracle.
-In contrast, we provide lower bounds for nonconvex-strongly-convex bilevel optimization using only standard (stochastic) first-order oracles.
+Lower bounds for bilevel optimization are relatively underexplored. \citet{ji2023lower} derive bounds for convex and strongly-convex bilevel problems using second-order oracles.
+More recently, \citet{kwon2024complexity} establish lower bounds for nonconvex-strongly-convex bilevel problems under a $\y^*$-aware stochastic oracle. \citealt{dagreou2024lower} derive a lower bound for finite-sum nonconvex-strongly-convex bilevel problems.
+In contrast, we provide lower bounds for nonconvex-strongly-convex bilevel optimization using standard (stochastic) first-order oracles.

+{\bf A concurrent work.} As we were preparing the final draft of this paper, we became aware of a concurrent nice work by \citet{chen2025condition}, which was posted on arXiv.
+This work also establishes lower bounds for nonconvex-strongly-convex bilevel optimization under (stochastic) first-order oracle access, showing a larger dependence on the condition number than those of min-max and single-level minimization problems of the same type.
+Despite addressing a similar question, the constructions in the two works differ substantially.
+For example, the construction introduces an additional auxiliary variable $z$, whereas our construction is simpler without such variable.
+In the stochastic setting, \citet{chen2025condition} eliminate the coupling variable $\y$ to reduce the dimensionality, while we instead use two bounded hypercubes to control the noise variances.